Safety Audit Services for Industrial Workplaces

 Simply, we apply years of experience and unique expertise in a stepwise and open process.

-Phase 1 – The Audit Phase
+Phase 1 – Health & Safety Audit and Risk Assessment

-The process starts with an audit of the equipment or facility.
+The process starts with an industrial safety audit of the equipment or facility.
 All safety systems are examined against the Current Applicable Safety Standards.
 Compliance issues are identified from the audit, classified and recommendations made.
 This process begins with a detailed Hazard Analysis or Risk Assessment of the facility.

 Recommendations are then made as to how to best safeguard the equipment/facility.
+These plant safety audits ensure nothing is overlooked when it comes to employee safety and legal compliance.

 From the knowledge gathered in Phase 1, SAFE will create a proposal for the design of the required safety system.